davidpatrick/davidpatrick.github.io/_posts/2014-12-05-react-on-rails-tutorial.md

 Implementing react components in our rails view is very straightforward.
 Thanks to the react-rails gem it gives us a nice view helper `<%=react_component('HelloMessage', name: 'world!')%>`

 And that's it!
 Save your changes and refresh the page and you should have your first React Component!
+Now you are ready to unleash the power of React.js!